numbbo/coco/docs/bbob-biobj/perf-assessment/source/index.rst

 For each problem instance, |i|, of the benchmark suite, a *reference hypervolume indicator value*, |Irefi|, is computed (see below).
-This reference value is determined to represent the value of a fairly adequate approximation of the Pareto set. [#]_ All target indicator values are computed as a function of |Irefi|, namely as |Irefi| :math:`+\,t`, where the target precision
+This reference value is determined to represent the hypervolume value of a fairly adequate approximation of the Pareto set. [#]_ All target indicator values are computed as a function of |Irefi|, namely as |Irefi| :math:`+\,t`, where the target precision
 |t| is chosen as